notdoober/lwm/README.md

 These are sanity checks, not a substitute for a real TTY boot.

-## Release Checklist

-Before tagging a public release:

-1. `make clean && make`
-2. Run all smoke targets that apply to your build.
-3. Boot from a clean TTY.
-4. Confirm terminal spawn, launcher spawn, close, focus, workspace move, fullscreen, and quit.
-5. Confirm behavior with and without D-Bus if you intend to document both.
-6. Confirm X11 clients only if you are shipping an Xwayland-enabled build.

 ## Troubleshooting

 ### Launcher crashes or does not appear